Zhaava/hse-acos-course/docs/part2os/os_final_test_dsba_2025.md

    * Give definitions of payload, fragmentation (internal and external), and placement strategies.
    * Briefly describe the idea of splitting and coalescing.
    * What is the purpose of the `sbrk` system call?
    * What real world memory allocators do you know?
-What are common challenges for the them?
+What are common challenges for them?

 1. Processes.
    * What is a process?
 What parts does it contain (its layout in memory)?